aniketchakraborty12/Thryssa/src/content/blogs/My Web Dev Journey.md

 Now that my B.Tech journey is effectively coming to an end, I’ve started working with Astro.js to create my portfolio, and using Astro + MongoDB to build this very blog site.
 I plan to keep pushing forward in the world of web development — creating meaningful websites that actually make a difference.

+Whether you're a struggling B.Tech student, a hobbyist, or just someone trying to find their place in tech — know that it’s okay to start late, fail early, and still find your path.
+Web development gave me direction, and it might just do the same for you.
 ---

 That’s about it — the story of how I went from just another B.Tech student to a frontend (and slowly fullstack) developer.
 This is my journey, and I hope you’ve taken something valuable away from it.